What is a Public Record?

 Requests for public records may be submitted to one of the following:

-Please note the CDA does not maintain records for any of the following Agencies and for Public Record information for these agencies, you will need to contact them directly:
+Please note the CDA does not maintain records for any of the above Agencies.
+For Public Record information for these agencies, you will need to contact them directly.

 For any further details of questions pertaining to Public Records Requests, please contact Tim Mahler at (850) 606-5861.